JL72005/PIT-UN-Project4/README.md

     - **tag_corpus.csv**: includes the tags with the synonyms/words that correspond to each one.
 4. Inside the spatial_temporal_data:
     - **cb_11, cb_24, cb_51_cousb**: shape files for census tracts in DC, Maryland, Virginia, respectively.
-5. data_model_code.ipynb: a Jupyter Notebook File containing the code for creating the tagging classification method, data visualizations, and FIS_score model.
+5. **data_model_code.ipynb**: a Jupyter Notebook File containing the code for creating the tagging classification method, data visualizations, and FIS_score model.
-6. **Technical report of our findings**.
-This was made using the LaTeX editor Overleaf.
+6. **TechnicalReport.pdf**: a PDF of our technical report, made using the LaTeX editor Overleaf.

 ## Meet the Team